 Michael S. Lewis-Beck

-Michael S. Lewis-Beck is F. Wendell Miller Distinguished Professor of Political Science at the University of Iowa.
+Michael S. Lewis-Beck holds the title F. Wendell Miller Distinguished Professor of Political Science at the University of Iowa.
 His interests are comparative elections, election forecasting, political economy, and quantitative methodology.
-Professor Lewis-Beck has authored or co-authored over 280 articles and books, including Economics and Elections, The American Voter Revisited, French Presidential Elections, Forecasting Elections, The Austrian Voter, and Applied Regression.
-He has served as Editor of the American Journal of Political Science and of the Sage QASS series (the green monographs) in quantitative methods.
-Currently he is Associate Editor of International Journal of Forecasting and of French Politics.
-In spring 2012, he held the position of Paul Lazersfeld University Professor at the University of Vienna.
-During the fall of 2012, he was Visiting Professor at Center for Citizenship and Democracy, University of Leuven (KU Leuven), Belgium.
-In spring 2013, Professor Lewis-Beck was Visiting Scholar, Centennial Center, American Political Science Association, Washington, D.C.
-For fall 2014, he was Visiting Professor at LUISS University, Rome.
+Professor Lewis-Beck has authored or co-authored over 315 articles and books, including Economics and Elections, The American Voter Revisited, French Presidential Elections, Forecasting Elections, The Austrian Voter, Latin American Elections: Choice and Change, The Danish Voter and Applied Regression.
+He has served as Editor of the American Journal of Political Science, Electoral Studies, and the Sage QASS series (the green monographs) in quantitative methods.
+He is past Associate Editor of International Journal of Forecasting and current Associate Editor French Politics.
+In addition to his position at Iowa, he has held various positions abroad including, more recently, Visiting Professor, GESIS, University of Mannheim; Paul Lazersfeld University Professor at the University of Vienna; Visiting Professor at Center for Citizenship and Democracy, University of Leuven (KU Leuven), Belgium; Visiting Professor at LUISS University, Rome; Visiting Senior Scholar, Political Science, University of Aarhus, Denmark.